Now that you've made the decision to go to university in 2022/23, find out how to successfully complete your UCAS application before the deadline

 - filled in all your details, qualifications and courses selected

 - written your personal statement - see personal statements for university applications

-- included a written reference from a tutor or teacher who knows you
+- included a written reference from a teacher or professional who knows you academically

 |A-level and Advanced VCE grade||Tariff points|

 UCAS application deadlines

 Here are the key dates for courses starting in 2022:

 - 26 January 2022 - Applications for most courses to be received by UCAS.

 - 25 February 2022 - Extra opens.

 - 19 May 2022 - university/college decisions due on applications submitted by 26 January 2022.